NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Kudos to the Zags for holding a hot-shooting Fairleigh Dickinson squad to 30 percent from the field.
 It will get tougher.

-That may be especially true now that the entire country has the book on how to beat them, courtesy of Saint Mary's: Grind them out and limit possessions.
+That may be especially true now that the country has the book on how to beat them, courtesy of Saint Mary's: grind them out and limit possessions.
 The Gaels held Gonzaga to just 48 field-goal attempts; their season average is 60.

 Gonzaga did its part in that game by hitting a dismal 11.8 percent of its threes en route to 47 points overall, easily its lowest output of the season.